TestMyQt/material/README.md

 * Short basic assignments that account for 50%ish of the assignments of the week
 * TBA

-### Week 5 - Inter-Process Communication and Multitasking
+### Part 5 - Inter-Process Communication and Multitasking
 * Communication between processes and threads :

 1. **JS Workers**